alis93/hn-scraper/README.md

 There are 4 main files.
 * api.go handles networks calls to the hackernews api
 * item.go contains struct definitions for different types of items from hackernews
-* itemOpts.go contains struct definitions for story options, Which defines customizable constraints for creating a story.
-For example, you can control if there is a maxlength enforced.
+* itemConverter.go contains struct for converting raw items into other items, for example has a method to convert a rawitem to a story.
 * Errors.go contains definitions for errors
 * utils.go contains general helper functions